stevenbuehler/stevenbuehler.github.io/about.md

 - I am high-functioning autistic (Asperger Disorder, specifically) along with living with Social Anxiety Disorder and Arrested Development Disorder.
 Around the right people, though, I can be a force to be reckoned with.
 I'm a kid trapped in the body of a late-forty-something.

+- I was bullied daily from the second grade through the end of high school.

 - Born and raised in Santa Ana, California; moved to Florida in 2000 for love and marriage (and now I'm stuck here, but it's grown on me).

 - First marriage: 9&frac12; years, one adopted son.
 Divorced.
 I pay child support but do not have any visitation (my choice; didn't want a child to end up a pawn).
 The ex and I remain on friendly terms but rarely correspond.